Novelis posts quarterly profit on strong demand

-The company, a unit of India’s HindalCo Industries Ltd (HALC.NS), said it was able to push through unexpected headwinds in the second half of fiscal 2013, which ended March 31, and will continue to move ahead with numerous expansion projects.
+The company, a unit of India’s HindalCo Industries Ltd , said it was able to push through unexpected headwinds in the second half of fiscal 2013, which ended Mar.
+31, and will continue to move ahead with numerous expansion projects.

 “As expected, we saw a sequential recovery from our seasonally low third quarter ... driven by strong demand, good cost control and higher operating efficiencies,” said Chief Executive Phil Martens in a statement.